prisma/prisma/docs/getting-started.md

 # Getting started

-The quickest way to get started with Photon and/or Lift is by installing the Prisma CLI and running the interactive `init` command:
+The quickest way to get started with Prisma Client JS and/or Lift is by installing the Prisma CLI and running the interactive `init` command:

 ```
 npm install -g prisma2
 prisma2 init hello-prisma
 ```

-> **Note**: Lift and Photon are currently in Preview!
-[Limitations](https://github.com/prisma/prisma2/blob/master/docs/limitations.md) include missing features and limited performance issues.

 ## The `prisma2 init` flow

-When running `prisma2 init`, the Prisma Framework CLI launches an **interactive wizard** that helps you get started with Photon and/or Lift.
+When running `prisma2 init`, the Prisma Framework CLI launches an **interactive wizard** that helps you get started with Prisma Client JS and/or Lift.

 The following sections explain a few screens you might encounter as you run through the `prisma2 init` flow.
 Because the flow and the order of the screens vary depending on your selections, the screens below might not follow the order in which you encounter them.